Fujifilm Superia

 Fujicolor Superia is a Fujifilm brand of daylight balanced colour negative film introduced ca.1998 primarily aimed at the consumer market, but was also sold in a professional 'press' variant.
 A key feature at launch was the '4th' cyan colour layer designed to provide improved colour reproduction under fluorescent lighting.
 Its Kodak equivalent is the Kodacolor (later Kodak) Gold/Ultramax line.

-By mid 2019 the Superia product line had been consolidated into two films; Superia X-tra 400 (distributed outside Japan) and Superia Premium 400 (officially distributed in Japan only).
+By mid 2024, the only film in the product line is Superia Premium 400 (officially distributed in Japan only).

 History

 Fujicolor Superia is a Fujifilm brand of daylight balanced consumer colour negative film introduced c1998 replacing the previous 'Super G plus' films.
 This film has been manufactured in 100, 200, 400, 800 and 1600 ISO speeds.
 Superia Premium 400 a Japanese market variant was added in 2009.
-The Superia line was a primarily aimed at the consumer point and shoot market but is also popular with enthusiasts.
+The Superia line was primarily aimed at the consumer point and shoot market but is also popular with enthusiasts.
 All speeds of all films were available in 135 format.
 Superia 100 and 400, as well as Reala 100 were additionally available in the 120 format.
 Superia 200 was also made in the 110 format.
 Despite the launch of Superia, Fujifilm also continued to offer a budget 'fujicolour' negative film in ISO 100 or 200 speeds based on older technology for price sensitive markets.